 - The Havens are specialist centres in London for people who have been raped or sexually assaulted.
 You can contact them 24 hours a day on 020 3299 6900 or visit their website on org.uk

 - Supportline – provide a confidential email and telephone counselling service.
-It's particularly aimed at victims of abuse and those who are isolated.
+It's particularly aimed at survivors of abuse and those who are isolated.
 For more information visit org.uk

 - Women's Aid – are running a set of services and their website lists a comprehensive set of resources for those experiencing abuse during the COVID-19 pandemic, including those who are thinking of leaving.
 For more information visit org.uk/covid-19-coronavirus-safety-advice-for-survivors

 - Galop – run the National LGBT+ Domestic Abuse Helpline.
-Their website also signposts to a number of resources to support LGBT+ victims of domestic abuse.
+Their website also signposts to a number of resources to support LGBT+ survivors of domestic abuse.
 For more information visit org.uk/domesticabuse

 Guidance for accessing information online